 Create a Structured Program

 Employee recognition and feedback will not just happen overnight.
-It takes time to build a culture that can sustain engagement.
+It takes time to build a culture that can lead to sustainable engagement.
 Your best chance at success is to develop a structured program that is customized to meet your company's specific needs.
 Use a behavior-driven platform that has the power to reach every employee, every day, everywhere.

 Transparency is a must.
 If there is even a hint that your employee recognition and feedback program is not equitable, it could do more damage than good.
 Think about it, if your program tends to recognize the same people every time, while ostracizing others this can cause resentment, not just with the workers feeling ostracized, but throughout the company.
 Be sure to regularly request feedback from your employees in reference to your employee recognition and feedback program and make adjustments or clarifications if necessary.